 La Carraia Gelateria Cafe

-After learning that this brand is known as the best gelato over in Italy, we knew it had to be good.
+After learning that this brand is known as the best gelato in Italy, we knew it had to be good.
 I mean, if you’re the best in the country where the actual food comes from, how can you go wrong?
 Savour the flavours of Florence with traditional one-of-a-kind crafted gelato and tastes such as Deliz Carraia (White chocolate and pistachio sauce), Sinfonia Carraia (Cream with orange sauce and dark chocolate), and Marmo Di Carraia (Cream with waffle and chocolate).
 Despite the weather being quite chilly when we visited, we still made room for two scoops of gelato, and yes, it was delicious.

 Brew and Bloom Cafe

 Brew and Bloom Cafe is what you get when you combine a floral shop with a cafe.
-This women-led company not only delivers beautifully arranged flowers and gifts but also operates a cafe that’s full of flowery delights, incorporating flora in all of their food products and hand-made products.
+This women-led company not only delivers beautifully arranged flowers and gifts but also operates a cafe that’s full of flowery delights, incorporating flora in all of its food products and hand-made products.
 The Cafe is very chic and definitely looks like a great spot for a ladies’ day with food items such as Hibiscus Watermelon Berry Salad and Truffled Squash Rillettes & Prosciutto Crisps, as well as drinks such as Lavender S’more Macchiatos, Magical Berry Lemonade, and Afternoon Tea.

 What are your top Restaurants in Edmonton?